Get custom quote

 Creative business marketing strategy

 One of the most creative marketers in Ohio isn’t the CEO of a high-powered marketing agency.
 Rather, he is the third-generation CEO of a Cleveland-area candy company, Malley’s Chocolates.
-Meet Dan Malley, whose innovative marketing tactics include a bumper sticker campaign that does not only promote his growing chain of 17 candy stores, but also allows customers to get a piece of the action—literally.
+Meet Dan Malley, whose creative marketing strategy and innovative marketing tactics include a bumper sticker campaign that does not only promote his growing chain of 17 candy stores, but also allows customers to get a piece of the action—literally.

 For years now, Malley, whose family has been in the candy business since 1935, has created candy-colored pink-and-green oval bumper stickers with the word “CHOC” imprinted on them.
 The distinctive branding, in its candy-coated splendor, creates a desire for Malley’s Chocolates in people who see the stickers on the back end of others’ cars.